 - Mix the BBQ sauce and pulled pork together then heat it up.

 - Lay the toasted buns on a workspace, top with the meat and extra barbecue sauce, then add a couple of spoonfuls of the slaw.
 Place the top of the rolls on each slider and secure it with a sandwich pick.
 Serve and enjoy!

 Some more great toppings to add to these barbecue pork sliders are:

 - Grilled pineapple (for delicious Hawaiian roll sliders)

 Recipe Tips for the Best Results

 - You can take a shortcut by purchasing a package of pre-made coleslaw.

-- For Hawaiian pulled pork sliders, substitute the Brioche buns with Hawaiian buns.
+- For Hawaiian bbq pork sliders, substitute the Brioche buns with Hawaiian buns.

 - Choose your favorite BBQ sauce or make our chipotle bbq sauce.

-- You can prepare and assemble pulled pork sliders about 1-2 hours in advance.
+- You can prepare and assemble these sliders about 1-2 hours in advance.
 Simply cover them with plastic wrap or aluminum foil until it is time to serve them.